ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

         let prompt=prompts[n];
         for (let i=0;i<times;i++){
 ```
 This is a `for-loop`.
-It starts by executing the first part in the parenthies. it sets `n` equal to zero.
+It starts by executing the first part in the parenthesis. it sets `n` equal to zero.
 Then, it runs everything inside the curly braces while the second condition is true. in this case, while `n` is less than the length of `prompts`.
 Finally, each loop through, it runs the code at the end.
 This increments `n` by one.

 Inside the loop, it sets `prompt` equal to the `n`th object of `prompts`.
 Then, inside this, we enter another loop that runs `times` times.